We divert textile waste from landfill and ensure it gets recycled

 1. Rewoven is a Level 1 BEE company;

-2. 83% of our staff identify as Black.
-17% of our staff identify as coloured;
+2. 89% of our staff identify as Black.
+11% of our staff identify as Coloured.
+Our team comprises of 100% people of colour (POC).

-3. 33% of our staff are people who identify as women and 0% are people who identify as differently-abled.
-We are aware that there is more room for improvement and are constantly working towards making sure Rewoven is an inclusive organisation.
+3. 29% of our staff are people who identify as women and 0% are people who identify as differently-abled.
+We are aware that there is more room for improvement and are constantly working towards making sure Rewoven is an inclusive organization.

 Our recycled fabric requires no virgin material as it is completely made from waste-products: 60% textile waste and 40% plastic waste.